ixishosting/alpine-web/README.md

 *need to add information for this*

+Image checks for the existence of `.container.yml` in the document_root.
+If found processes the cron jobs and commands defined within.

 ## Variables

 `$AWS_REGION` Define the AWS region your application code is stored in at S3.